sara-nl/htdpdocs/source/Pages/compute/run_workloads.rst

-If you run jobs that require intensive I/O processes, we advise you to use ``/scratch`` because it is local SSD on every compute node of the the HT-platform.
+If you run jobs that require intensive I/O processes, we advise you to use ``/scratch`` because it is local SSD on every compute node of the the Spider.
 This is a temporary storage that can be used only during the execution of your job and will be arbitrarily removed at any point once your job has finished running.